-Art enriches her facilitation and coaching practice.
-It allows her to create a space for questioning, for exploration, for emergence.
+Art enriches Ineke’s facilitation and coaching practice.
+It allows her to create space for questioning, exploration, and emergence.
 She works with expressive arts in a variety of settings and she is interested in the learning that can happen by bridging different setting where expressive arts therapy can be used.

 Sarah Chu holds an MA degree in Expressive Arts Therapy with a minor in Psychology from the European Graduate School (EGS).
 With her primary background of physiotherapy in Hong Kong, she is interested in body awareness and movement combined with the arts, as well as the East and West philosophies for the exploration of the Self, and the connection to the world.
 Sarah works with various clients, including people in recovery from mental illness, people with physical disabilities, and elders.
 She offers self-care workshops and is actively involved in art-based research.

 Together with Joanna Wróblewska, Sarah moderates and facilitates the ongoing online expressive arts workshop series called Monthly Dialogues with Arts (MDWA).
 Sarah is also a co-facilitator of the art-based INTERVISION.

 Emma Sullivan Uebele

 Emma Sullivan Uebele is a native of Portland, Oregon, USA.
 Emma holds an MA degree in Expressive Arts for Conflict Transformation and Peacebuilding from the European Graduate School and a Bachelor’s Degree in International Communications from American University in Washington, DC.
 Emma works as both an expressive arts facilitator and therapeutic pilates instructor.
 Integrating these fields, she understands the body, mind, and spirit and partners is health.